Sakari's Wool Cardigan Game

 16 August, 2022

+As a child, I wanted to make video games when I grow up.
 In the present, I’m an adult with a suprisingly appropriate set of skills to fulfill my childhood dream of becoming a game developer.
+I wanted to start really small, preferrably something that could be achieved in a day or two, but was having trouble coming up with game ideas.

-The solution to this issue fell out of the sky
+The solution to this issue fell out of the sky when one of my friends offhandedly mentioned Sakarin Villapaitapeli

-- a Finnish flash game released around 2007 that ended up becoming a bit of a national meme.
+- a Finnish Flash game released around 2007 that ended up becoming a bit of a national meme.

 You can play the original here if you are interested.